Letters

 Carpenter #195a

 Tolkien says that work is still getting in the way of him spending any time on The Silmarillion.
-He is having trouble with a professor in America as wel...
+He is having trouble with Professor Wrenn in America, a...

 4 February 1957